-As part of those collaborative efforts, an interagency team led by DOE, DOT, and USDA worked with the U.S. Environmental Protection Agency, other government agencies, and stakeholders from national labs, universities, nongovernmental organizations, and the aviation, agricultural, and energy industries to develop the SAF Grand Challenge Roadmap Report, which provides a comprehensive, government-wide strategy for scaling up new technologies to produce SAF across the U.S. airline industry.
+An interagency team led by the DOE, DOT, and USDA worked with EPA, other government agencies, and stakeholders from national labs, universities, nongovernmental organizations, and the aviation, agricultural, and energy industries to develop the SAF Grand Challenge Roadmap: Flight Plan for Sustainable Aviation Fuel.

 The Biomass Research and Development Board's Sustainable Aviation Fuel Interagency Working Group’s goals include:

-- Ensuring aviation biofuel research and development efforts reflect critical needs
+- Ensuring sustainable aviation fuel R&D efforts reflect critical needs

-- Advancing a revised and coordinated federal research and development roadmap on sustainable aviation fuels
+- Advancing a revised and coordinated federal R&D roadmap on sustainable aviation fuels

 - Developing and scaling best practices to foster the success of sustainable aviation fuels in commercial, business, and military aviation sectors.